Lumiwealth/lumibot/README.md

 - dividend
 - volume

+Bars objects has the following fields:
+- source: the source of the data e.g. (yahoo, alpaca, ...)
+- symbol: the symbol of the bars

 Bars objects has the following helper methods:
 - ```get_last_price()```: returns the closing price of the last dataframe row
 - ```get_last_dividend()```: returns the dividend per share value of the last dataframe row